ploomber/ploomber/doc/user-guide/jupyter.rst

 If a pipeline is not detected, the Jupyter notebook application will work as expected, but no cell injection will happen.
-You can see if Ploomber could not detect a pipeline by looking at the messages displayed after initializing Jupyter, you'll see something like this:
+You can see if Ploomber could not detect a pipeline by looking at the messages displayed after initializing Jupyter (the terminal window where you executed the ``jupyter notebook/lab`` command, you'll see something like this:

 .. code-block:: console

     [Ploomber] Skipping DAG initialization since there isn't a project root in the current or parent directories.
 Error message: {SOME_MESSAGE}

-This means that given the location of the current file, Ploomber could not locate a ``pipeline.yaml`` file to use for cell injection.
-The error message will contain more details.
-If you see this error ensure that there is a valid ``pipeline.yaml`` the same directory than the file you opened or in a parent directory.
+The message above means that Ploomber could not locate a ``pipeline.yaml`` file to use for cell injection, take a look at the entire error message as it will contain more details to help you fix the problem.
+A common mistake is not to include a ``pipeline.yaml`` file in the same directory (or parent) of the script/notebook you're editing.

-If a pipeline sec is found but fails to initialize, the Jupyter console will show an error message:
+If a ``pipeline.yaml`` is found but fails to initialize, the Jupyter console will show another error message:

 .. code-block:: console

     [Ploomber] An error occurred when trying to initialize the pipeline.

+A common reason for this is an invalid ``pipeline.yaml`` file.

-Below such an error message, you'll see more details to help you debug your pipeline.
-Note that even if your pipeline isn't found or fails to initialize, Jupyter will start anyway so ensure to take a look at the console if you experience problems.
+Note that even if your pipeline is missing or fails to initialize, Jupyter will start anyway, so ensure to take a look at the console if you experience problems.